Blosc/blogsite/pages/blosc-in-depth.rst

 For instance, when used with HDF5/PyTables, Blosc2 can help to query tables with `100 trillion rows in human time frames <https://www.blosc.org/posts/100-trillion-baby/>`_.
 Also, its integration with PyTables allows to compress and store persistently 7.3 TB of data coming from 500 million of stars in the Milky Way in just 8 GB (yes, almost a compress ratio of 1000x), and query it in a `very efficient way <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023-paper.pdf>`_.

-Currently, there is support for using Blosc in `Zarr <https://zarr.readthedocs.io>`_, Blosc/Blosc2 from h5py (via `hdf5plugin <https://github.com/silx-kit/hdf5plugin>`_) or `PyTables <http://www.pytables.org>`_.
+Currently, there is support for using Blosc in `Zarr <https://zarr.readthedocs.io>`_, Blosc/Blosc2 can also be used from HDF5 with `PyTables <https://www.blosc.org/posts/blosc2-pytables-perf/>`_ and `h5py <https://www.h5py.org>`_ (via `hdf5plugin <http://www.silx.org/doc/hdf5plugin/latest/usage.html#blosc2>`_).
 Also, there is `b2h5py <https://github.com/Blosc/b2h5py>`_, which seeks a tighter integration og Blosc2 and h5py.
 All of these projects come with binary packages, so it is easy to start hacking with it.

 As you can see, the cooperation of Blosc2 and HDF5 is particularly strong.
 Read more on this integration and other bells and whistles in this `report <https://www.blosc.org/docs/Blosc2-HDF5-LEAPS-INNOV-Meeting-2024-04-08.pdf>`_.